Why recipes for one person? Because we all deserve to eat well even when we are on our own!

 I really do like to eat a variety of meals and to eat well, and I enjoy the creative outlet found in planning, making and plating meals.
 I therefore intend to document my efforts to adapt my love of cooking to my now empty nester's kitchen in order to keep myself accountable to proper eating habits.
 I hope that some of the ensuing recipes will whet your appetite, that you will want to try them for yourself, and that you will let me know what you think.
 I also hope that you will be kind enough to share what you make for yourself with me so that we can build a community of one person diners here and will be happy to repost any of your recipes that I recreate.

-Contrary to my prior blog, On The Menu, which was all about intricate three-course dinners for my son based on the contents of our weekly CSA box, this new (for me, anyway) style of cooking for one will be less convoluted.
-Each meal will (as often as possible) get cooked in one pan and (for the most part) take less than thirty minutes from fridge to table, usually twenty as I am usually ravenous after work and want my dinner, not counting UNSUPERVISED long oven times for items such as stews.
-At the beginning of this blog I timed myself to prove that I was not wrong on times, and added how long it took to make a dish at the bottom of the earlier recipes to prove my point.
+Contrary to my prior blog, On The Menu, which was all about intricate three-course dinners for my son based on the contents of our weekly CSA box, this new (to me, anyway) style of cooking for one will be less convoluted.
+Each meal will (as often as possible) get cooked in one pan and (for the most part) take less than thirty minutes from fridge to table, usually twenty as I am very often ravenous after work and want my dinner, not counting UNSUPERVISED long oven times for items such as stews.
+At the beginning of this blog I timed myself to prove that I was not wrong on times, and added how long it took to make a dish at the bottom of each recipe to prove my point.
 I soon stopped doing it as I found it took away from my pleasure in cooking.
-I have reverted to the 20 to 30 minute rule and anything under 15 minutes has its own section -- enjoy!
-Last but not least, remember that the microwave is your friend when cooking for one!
+I have reverted to the 20 to 30 minute general rule and anything under 15 minutes has its own section -- enjoy!
+Last but not least, remember that the microwave (gasp!) is your friend when cooking for one, especially fish!

 To get started with a chronological look at all recipes posted so far, please click the button below.